Tamchy: Natural environment

 A creek flows from the mountains to the shore, bringing fresh water to the village.
 Along much of its course, the creek is artificially rerouted (and thus locally known as an aryk) to run not along the bottom of ravines and gulches, but on a high ground, so that it is possible to divert water from it for irrigation.
 However, as the amount of water in the creek is quite limited, only a few square kilometers of land around the village is actually irrigated.
 Village houses are often surrounded by orchards, apples and walnuts being local favorites.

 Tamchy is one of the popular family beach vacation destinations on Issyk Kul's north shore.
-Much less developed and more low-key than Cholpon Ata, it is popular with both the Bishkek middle class and budget travellers from as far away as central Russia and Siberia.
+Much less developed than Cholpon Ata, it is popular with both the Bishkek middle class and budget travellers from as far away as central Russia and Siberia.
 Unlike its western neighbor, Kosh Kol, Tamchy was spared the large-scale resort development during the Soviet era, and its hospitality industry consists mostly of smaller, family-run guesthouses.